Fluctuationqt/BumbleBeer/README.md

  ## PS
 * The WebGL app and stream can be reworked as a Unity Android app and the WebServer can be replaced with a native app that implements an HTTP Client/Server.
 Thus it would be easy to add a queue-ing mechanism for control.
-This is how it should work:
+This is how it can be implemented:
 ![diag2](Schematics/Untitled.jpg "diagram 2")
 * Contact [me](mailto:outrageousxqt@gmail.com "My Email") for more information.
 I'll be glad to help out.*